Temporal Bone Dissection

 The objective of this course is to offer a step-wise learning process starting with 2D illustrations, followed by a progressive introduction to the third dimension, to finally achieving a virtual dissection of the temporal bone.

 Before drilling the temporal bone to expose the middle ear structures, an excellent understanding of the locations and spatial relationships of key anatomical structures is needed.

 Thorough knowledge of the procedure is important, along with an understanding of basic concepts in temporal bone surgery.
-Illustrations, photos and videos can be used as initial learning tools (course 1).
-Additionally, there are two optional modules are available, Course 2 offers a spatial view of the operating space and Course 3 facilitates knowledge transfer to a physical medium, through the dissection of artificial temporal bones.
+Illustrations, photos and videos can be used as initial learning tools.
+The course additionally includes two optional units– a simulated spatial view of the operating space and knowledge transfer to a physical medium, through the dissection of artificial temporal bones.

-Online learning will be included for all three courses, however the two simulation courses will have additional content related to how to perform the simulation exercises.
+Online learning will be included for all three units, however the two simulation units will have additional content related to how to perform the simulation exercises.

 Suitable for people exposed to ear surgery such as surgeons, trainees, nurses, medical students, engineers, audiologists, clinical representatives and other interested parties.

 The course provides theoretical knowledge, instructional videos and integrates two simulator training programs on how to perform temporal bone dissection.
-After completing course 1 and 2, the student will be able to:
+After completing the course, the student will be able to:

 - Understand the basic surgical anatomy of the temporal bone

 - Identify the landmarks and relationships between key anatomical structures in the space that guides a surgeon in performing temporal bone surgery

 - Learn to drill and expose the middle ear structures through a step-by-step surgical approach